DataCorrupted/peter-site/content/post/homeward.md

 I've seen such stupid words in forms in China thousands of times.
 They would brag about our government with their arrogance and ignorant having no reason, no proof.
 Usually, I would think people who say this are brainwashed by Communists and ignore whatever they have to say about our government.
-Yet it was the first time to hear it from an old white man, and I thought there is no way he gets brainwashed too.
+It was the first time to hear it from an old white man, and I thought there is no way he gets brainwashed too.

 So I asked, "Why do you think so."